Despite being a vastly growing field of education, online learning has many disadvantages.

 In some aspects, online learning seems superior to traditional learning because of its accessibility and ease of learning.
-It provides a fantastic way for people to learn in the comfort of their own place and at their own pace.
-Unfortunately, it falls short in various aspects.
-The critics of online learning would argue that it is simply not the same as a traditional classroom.
+It provides a fantastic way for people to learn in the comfort of their place and at their own pace.

 Disadvantages of Online Learning: In a Nutshell